-With the end of TikTok in the US seemingly nigh, the owners of the app have hit back against Donald Trump’s ban by filing a legal complaint, according to a new report.
+With the end of TikTok in the US seemingly nigh, the owners of the app have hit back against the US presidents ban by filing a legal complaint, according to a new report.

-As previously reported last month, Donald Trump announced that he had signed an Executive Order to prohibit Bytedance – the owners of Tiktok – from doing business in the country.
+As previously reported last month, it was announced that the US president had signed an Executive Order to prohibit Bytedance – the owners of Tiktok – from doing business in the country.
 The Executive Order also applies to Chinese messaging app WeChat.

-The controversial ban is said to be due to national security concerns, with Trump raising the question of how TikTok uses US citizens’ data.
+The controversial ban is said to be due to national security concerns, with the president raising the question of how TikTok uses US citizens’ data.

 The order read: “TikTok automatically captures vast swaths of information from its users, including Internet and other network activity information such as location data and browsing and search histories.”

 However, TikTok seems set to fight back against the ban, as they alongside parent company Bytedance have reportedly filed a complaint to a Washington federal court.

 In their complaint, TikTok and Bytedance claim that the ban is for “political reasons”.
 Additionally, in their complaint, they also explain that they are seeking a judgment that serves to “invalidat[e] and preliminarily and permanently enjoining the Prohibitions and the August 6 order”.